Or asked another way, What Types of Cannabis Businesses Can I Have in New York?

-The proposed (the bill has yet to be voted upon and the rules have yet to be written) Cannabis Law imposes many restrictions on each cannabis-related license as well as regarding cross-ownership as between the various cannabis-related licensees (for example, with the exception of the prior 10 medical marijuana licensees, vertically integrated cannabusinesses are for the most part prohibited).
+The proposed Cannabis Law (the bill was replaced with the MRTA, which rules have yet to be written) imposed many restrictions on each cannabis-related license as well as regarding cross-ownership as between the various cannabis-related licensees (for example, with the exception of the prior 10 medical marijuana licensees, vertically integrated cannabusinesses are for the most part prohibited).

 It is best to discuss your proposed business with a NY Canna Business Lawyer.

 Here is a list of identified licenses (but the CannaCzar may license other activities as well (or the enacted law may differ):

 Adult-use cultivator license — for the acquisition, possession, cultivation and sale of cannabis from the licensed premises of the adult-use cultivator by such licensee to “duly licensed processors.”
 A cultivator can apply for one processor and one distributor license.